Home » Green Bottle Blue Tarantula, Behavior, Care, Habitat, Diet, Handling

 With its striking colors and fascinating behaviors, this species has garnered a dedicated following among arachnid enthusiasts and curious onlookers alike.
 It has got its name because of its blue-green carapace.

-This Blue tarantula is found in the arid Paraguana Peninsula of Northern Venezuela and grasslands.
+This Blue tarantula is found in the arid Paraguana Peninsula of Northern Venezuela and the grasslands.

 REEN BOTTLE BLUE